Kong/kong/.github/ISSUE_TEMPLATE.md

 NOTE: GitHub issues are reserved for **bug reports only**.
-For anything else, please join the conversation in [Kong Nation](https://discuss.konghq.com/).
+For anything else, please join the conversation in Kong Nation https://discuss.konghq.com/.

 Please read the CONTRIBUTING.md guidelines to learn on which channels you can seek for help and ask general questions: